 My name is Allan Wilson.
 Below is me at my happiest chowing down on spicy som tam with sticky rice, grilled chicken and a big bottle of Singha beer.
-For 10 years now I have pursued my obsession for Thai food and living in Bangkok it is street food which has become integral to my daily routine.
+For a good while now I have pursued my obsession for Thai food and living in Bangkok it is street food which has become integral to my daily routine.
 Bangkok street food is special, it is hard to find anywhere else in the world, so if you plan on visiting be sure to make the most of it.
-Below is my quick guide to Bangkok Street Food and Cheap Eats and for avid eaters considering similar I suggest staying near the skytrain and metro interchange in Bangkok (area shown here) to give easy access to the city’s top eating spots.
+Below is my quick guide to Bangkok Street Food and Cheap Eats and for avid eaters considering similar I suggest staying near the skytrain and metro interchange in Bangkok to give easy access to the city’s top eating spots.

 Papaya Salad (Som Tam, ส้มตำ)